 A minority of the restaurants on Takeaway.com and Just Eat's platform(s) only accept, and on the Combined Group's platform(s) are expected to only accept, cash payments, and for such restaurants, there can be no assurance that Takeaway.com, Just Eat and the Combined Group will be able to collect all amounts due.
-Takeaway.com had an allowance for doubtful debts of &0.5 million as at 31 December 2018 (decreasing from &0.8 million as at 31 December 2017), which primarily related to the expected proportion of cash-only restaurants that will pay their invoices.
-As at 31 December 2018, Just Eat had an allowance for doubtful debts of £1.5 million (31 December 2017: £1.1 million) relating to restaurants where its upfront income exceeds gross order value earned and expected in the near-term.
-To the extent that Takeaway.com, Just Eat and the Combined Group fail to collect substantial amounts due from restaurants, this could have a material adverse effect on Takeaway.com, Just Eat and the Combined Group's business, results of operations, financial condition and prospects.
+Takeaway.com had an allowance for doubtful debts of 0.5 million as at 31 December 2018 (decreasing from 0.8 million as at 31 December 2017), which primarily related to the expected proportion of cash-only restaurants that will pay their invoices.
+As at 31 December 2018, Just Eat had an allowance for doubtful debts of 1.5 million (31 December 2017: 1.1 million) relating to restaurants where its upfront income exceeds gross order value earned and expected in the near-term.
+To the extent that Takeaway.com, Just Eat and the Combined Group fail to collect substantial amounts due from restaurants, this could have a material adverse effect on Takeaway.com, Just Eat and the Combined Group fail to collect substantial amounts due from restaurants, this could have a material adverse effect on Takeaway.com, Just Eat and the Combined Group fail to collect substantial amounts due from restaurants, this could have a material adverse effect on Takeaway.com, Just Eat and the Combined Group's business, results of operations, financial condition and prospects.